Katipō: Habitat

-Webs are typically established in low-growing dune plants and other vegetation such as the native pīngao (Ficinia spiralis) or the introduced marram grass (Ammophila arenaria).
-They may also build their webs under driftwood, stones, or other debris such as empty tin cans or bottles.
+Webs are typically established in low-growing dune plants and other vegetation such as the native pīngao or the introduced marram grass.
+The spider may also build its web under driftwood, stones, or other debris such as rubbish.
+This behaviour can be exploited by researchers and conservationists by placing plywood lids in katipō habitat, under which the spider hides, allowing its populations to be easily sampled.
 Webs are almost always constructed over open sand and near the ground so as to catch crawling insects for food.
-Spiders inhabiting dune grasses construct their webs in open spaces between the grass tufts, while spiders inhabiting areas of shrubbery do so on the underside of a plant overhanging open sand.
-It has been found that these patches of open sand are necessary for katipō to build their webs as plants that envelop sand dunes in dense cover, such as exotic plants like kikuyu or buffalo grass, create an environment unsuitable for web construction.
-The katipō therefore prefers to spin its web amongst pīngao plants as this plant's growth pattern leaves patches of sand between each plant.
-The wind can then blow insects and other prey through these gaps and into the web.
+The katipō inhabiting dune grasses constructs its web in open spaces between the grass tufts; the katipō inhabiting areas of shrubbery does so on the underside of a plant overhanging open sand.
+It has been found that these patches of open sand are necessary for the katipō to build its web, as plants that envelop sand dunes in dense cover, such as invasive plants like kikuyu or buffalo grass, create an environment unsuitable for web construction.
+The katipō commonly spins its web among pīngao as this plant's growth pattern leaves patches of sand between each plant.
 Marram grass has been extensively planted in New Zealand to help stabilise sand dunes and has largely replaced pīngao in many areas.
 Because marram grass grows in a very tight formation only leaving small gaps between tuffs, this makes it difficult for the katipō to construct a suitable web for capturing prey.

-Like other theridiid spiders, the web is a disorganised, irregular tangle of fine textured silk.
-It is hammock-shaped and is made up of opaque yellowish-white silk.
-The web consists of a broad base with many supporting threads above and below, including a number of sticky guy lines anchored to debris in the sand.
-A cone-shaped retreat is built in the lower part of the web, although the katipō can normally be found near the main body of the web.
-The plants it builds its web in provide support and shelter for the nest.
+Due to this, it has been demonstrated that the katipō are less abundant in dunes dominated by marram grass than they are in dunes dominated by pīngao.